leannert/pictle/README.md

 # Pictle
 Pictle is a web application guessing game between an image and its appropriate title.
 It is inspired by the crossword game Wordle published by the New York Times.

 In Pictle, a player's vocabulary and memorization abilities are evaluated.
 A player can choose from two categories: music album covers and movie posters.
-A random pixelated image from the selected category will be shown.
+A random pixelated image from a selected category will be shown.
 The player must identify the title and/or name of the image.

 There are three highlight colors when entering English alphabet letters to complete the word or phrase, one for each sort of letter : green denotes that the letter is both present and in the correct place of the word ; yellow denotes that the letter is present but in the wrong place of the word ; and gray denotes that the letter is not present in the word at all.
 To succeed, a player must uncover the title of the disguised image, in which all letters have a green highlight.